utelecon/utelecon.github.io/src/pages/en/utol/lecturers/materials/index.md

     ![](./06-preview-entry.drawio.png)

 2. This will take you to the “Screen for viewing”.
-There, select the file you want to view from the “course materials” column and click it.
+There, select the file you want to view from the “Course Materials” column and click it.
 3. A pop-up window will appear saying “Preview or download file”.
 Click the “View” button or the “Download” button.
 4. When you have finished viewing, click the “Screen for editing” button at the top of the screen to return to the editing page.